 10. Texting Is Seen as Optional

-A lot of nonprofit organizations dismiss text messaging as an optional channel.
+A lot of nonprofit organizations dismiss SMS marketing as an optional channel.
 They’re busy juggling a million other things.
 We get it.

 The problem is they’re missing out on an opportunity.